GOTCHA! Morris Bank Robber Captured, Authorities Say

 Andrew T. Merceruio, 37, was being held in the Morris County Correctional Facility in Morristown, charged with bank robbery and theft, authorities said.

-Merceruio, formerly of West Virginia, was captured on surveillance video on Nov.
-27, when he robbed the Wells Fargo branch on Wootton Street, the said.
+Merceruio, a native of Martinsburg, West Virginia, was captured on surveillance video on Nov.
+27, when he robbed the Wells Fargo branch on Wootton Street, they said.

 No weapon was displayed, nor threats made, when the robber demanded money and made off with $2,000, responders said.